 About us

-Originally from Nelson, William moved to Melbourne in 2012 where he began working for Kerstin Thompson Architects (KTA), one of Australia’s leading architectural practices.
+Originally from Nelson, William Samuels moved to Melbourne in 2012 where he began working for Kerstin Thompson Architects (KTA), one of Australia’s leading architectural practices.
 At KTA William was the project architect on numerous award winning projects at both state and national level, including East Street, the recipient of the 2020 Robin Boyd Award, Australia’s highest architectural award for New Houses.

 In 2020 following a move back to New Zealand WILLIAM SAMUELS ARCHITECTS (WSA) was founded.
 This practice builds upon William’s extensive experience at KTA to bring passion, innovation and design excellence to their local projects.
 As an emerging practice WSA views the relationships that they build as being integral to their work, and looks to engage with local communities and organisations to provide a bespoke, design focussed architectural service.